Table of Contents:

 Whenever you have an investment or assets, it important that they remain distinct from your person; this ensures that they will not be liable to any of the debts that you incur as an individual.
 This is enabled by the fact that the structure takes on a legal right to incur debts/liabilities like that of a legal person.

-Most foreign countries do not respect local court orders unless there is a criminal investigation with significant evidence of wrongdoing in order to break into assets of an offshore structure.
-Countries that have an offshore centre impose significant barriers to entry that prevent only the most strong-willed creditor the ability to break into the structure.
+Most foreign offshore countries do not respect local court orders unless there is a criminal investigation with significant evidence of wrongdoing in order to break into assets of an offshore structure.
+Countries that have an offshore financial centre impose significant barriers to entry that prevent only the most strong-willed creditor the ability to break into the structure.

 Offshore incorporation offers a number of benefits that allows the businesses the ability to get global benefits by taking advantage of local conditions.